PEOPLE'S LACROSSE

 REPS5 lengths at each speed

-KEY FOCUSTight cradle on the protected side, quick footwork
+KEY FOCUSTight cradle on the protected side, quick footwork — protect the stick through the turns

 THE Q-MARK FOOTWORK